neu-rah/lpp/README.md

 #### Not
 `Not<f>` functional negation (same as `Flip`)

-beware that negating relational operators does not negate the equality relation because this is an ealy negation, notg a lete negation as normal booleans.
+beware that negating relational operators does not negate the equality relation because this is an early negation, not a late negation as normal booleans.

 #### And
 `And<a,b>` logical conjunction